Fowthy/studionest/docs/autoscaler-research.md

 I chose Apache JMeter as the primary tool for performace testing due to its flexibility, scalability, and wide range of supported protocols.

-My initial test plan is to create a JMeter thread group of 100 users, with a ramp-up period of 100 seconds and a loop count of 10.
+My initial test plan is to:
+* create thread group of 100 users
+* a ramp-up period of 100 seconds and
+* a loop count of 10.

 In each loop, users mimic typical application interactions such as logging in, making a booking, accessing the content library, and making a payment.
 Each interaction was recorded and parameterized using JMeter's HTTP(S) Test Script Recorder.

 After the initial round of tests, I will progressively increase or decrease the load, based on the observed results.
 For instance, if the system was able to handle 100 users with acceptable performance, I will increase the user count to a higher value and reran the tests.
 If the performance was not acceptable, I will decrease the user count or looked into potential system bottlenecks that could be causing performance degradation.